rsdoiel/antenna/archives/2025/planet_2025.28.md

 date: 2025-07-14, from: RTÉ News

-The Ramble Inn in the village of Halfway in Co Cork is among the more than 2,100 pubs that have shut their doors over the last 20 years.
+The Ramble Inn in the village of Halfway in Co Cork, is among the more than 2,100 pubs that have shut their doors over the last 20 years.

 <br>